 The NSCR scenario alternative could be triggered by NO_X regulation.
-From this perspective, YARA Köping S3 could be reducing N_2O in a business as usual scenario if NO_X regulation forced the plant operators to install NSCR technology.
-Such technology would be useful for reducing NO_X emission levels, but would also lower N_2O emissions.
+From this perspective, YARA Köping S2 could be forced to reduce N2O in a business as usual scenario if NO_x regulation forced the plant operators to install NSCR technology.
+Such technology would be useful for reducing NO_X emission levels, but would also lower N2O emissions.

-However, the installation of a Non-Selective Catalytic Reduction (NSCR) de- NO_X catalyst unit is uneconomic, because a) an NSCR is generally not considered the best available technology for NOx abatement and b) YARA Köping S3 is already in compliance with the prevailing NO_X regulations20.
+However, the installation of a Non-Selective Catalytic Reduction (NSCR) de-NO_x catalyst unit is uneconomic, because YARA Köping S2 is already in compliance with the prevailing NO_X regulations21.
 The EFMA BAT reference document explains that an NSCR functions by injecting hydrogen, natural gas or hydrocarbons over a precious metal based catalyst, leading to high investment and operational costs.
-The use of hydrocarbons as a reducing agent also results in emissions of carbon monoxide, CO_2 and unburned hydrocarbons.
+The use of hydrocarbons as a reducing agent also results in emissions of carbon monoxide, CO2 and unburned hydrocarbons.
 Also, NSCR units require very high tail gas temperatures to be able to function.
-By being led through the absorption tower the gas mix has been cooled down to a temperature level below that required for NSCR abatement catalysts to function21.
-Because of this, an NSCR abatement system would only work if the stack gas mix is re-heated22.
+By being led through the absorption tower the gas mix has been cooled down to a temperature

+20 This value is derived from the average N2O emissions readings taken at Köping S2 between 2006 and 2009 level below that required for NSCR abatement catalysts to function22.
+Because of this, an NSCR abatement system would only work if the stack gas mix is re-heated23.